JakubMiodunka/dot-net-utilities/README.md

 ## Functionalities

+* *CultureContext* - Temporary change of culture used by the thread.
 * *DiagnosticsUtilities* - General diagnostics and error reporting.
 * *FileSystemUtilities* - Basic operations within machine filesystem, such as basic files/directories validation, coping/moving directories etc.